“My partner wants a divorce, what should I do?”. If your partner has asked you for a divorce, you’re probably wondering where you should go from here.

 Here at Freeman Jones Solicitors, our team of divorce solicitors regularly get asked “what should I do if my husband wants a divorce?” or “my wife wants a divorce, and I don’t know what to do.”
 If you’re in this position, then this article provides advice on what steps you can take next.

-What should I do if my partner wants a divorce?
+What should I do if my wife wants a divorce?

 If your spouse has told you that they want a divorce, your next steps depend on your feelings and circumstances.